isomerpages/moe-temasekjc/_temasek-experience/LEAP/Learning, Extension and Applications.md

 <h4>Learning Extension and Application</h4>
 <p>LEAPs Team is dedicated to empower students to embrace lifelong learning,
 enhance 21st Century Competencies, and guide them in navigating an increasingly complex future with confidence.
-Through opportunities in (a) Values in Action and (b) SIL and SIG, students will gain focus on cultivating essential skills and care for the community, overall fostering their holistic development.</p>
+Through opportunities in <strong>(a) Values in Action and (b) SIL and SIG</strong>, students will gain focus on cultivating essential skills and care for the community, overall fostering their holistic development.</p>
 <p></p>
 <p></p>
 <p></p>